Wyatt-James/3ds-resources/README.md

-# 3ds-toolchain
+# 3ds-resources
-An N3DS toolchain targeting VSCode + WSL2 running Ubuntu 20.04 LTS.
+Development resources for the 3DS and a toolchain targeting VSCode + WSL2 running Ubuntu 20.04 LTS.
 It also contains settings for dseight's *Disassembly Explorer* extension.

 ## Project Structure
 - Build scripts are housed within the `build_scripts` directory.
 They can call each-other.